 You can do some similar promotional tactics.
 For example, give discounts or gifts to the first buyers at your new store.
 Get your store grand opening trending on social media by creating photo competitions on Instagram with creative hashtags.

 5. Use Cloud-Based Software to Grow Your Retail Business

 The most important thing that you must pay attention to when expanding to a new location is visibility.
 When you have more than one store, then you need greater visibility into your retail business.
 Cloud-based software can make it easier for you to manage your retail business from anywhere.
-Therefore, we highly recommend that you use these following software systems.
+Therefore, we highly recommend that you use the following software systems.

-Cloud-based POS software is one of the software systems that every retailer must-have.
+Cloud-based POS software is one of the software systems that every retailer must have.
 This tool makes it easy for you to find items and helps speed up the checkout process for customers.
 With this system, you can update your products and prices across all stores anytime and anywhere.
 Transactions can keep running when the system is offline and the data will be synchronized when it returns online.

 Inventory Management Software

 Who doesn’t know this software?
-Inventory Management Software (IMS) has been very commonly used by retailers, wholesalers and manufacturers.
+Inventory Management Software (IMS) has been very commonly used by retailers, wholesalers, and manufacturers.
 Managing inventory across multiple locations is not easy.
 However, with IMS, you can easily keep track of all your inventory through a single system.